klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 ### Exercise 5: Creating the Guess Controller

 Now, you'll create a guess controller to handle guess-related API calls.
-This controller will work similarly to the game controller, acting as an intermediary for guess-related operations.
+This controller will work similarly to the game controller.

 **Instructions:**

+1. **Create the Guess Controller File:**

-1. Create a new file at `src/server/controllers/guess.controller.ts`.
+   Create a new file at `src/server/controllers/guess.controller.ts`.

+2. **Import the `guessService`:**

-2. Import the `guessService` you created earlier.
+   Import the `guessService` from your services.

-3. Implement and export the following functions:
+3. **Implement and Export the Following Functions:**

-   - `create`: Create a new guess
+   - `create`: Create a new guess.
-   - `findByGameId`: Retrieve all guesses for a specific game
+   - `findByGameId`: Retrieve all guesses for a specific game.

 **Hints:**

-- Remember to use the `"use server"` directive at the top of the file.
+- Use the `"use server"` directive at the top of the file.
-- These functions should directly call the corresponding service methods, just like in the game controller.
+- The controller functions should directly call the corresponding service methods.

-Here's a starting point for your guess controller:
+**Starting Point:**

 ```typescript
 // src/server/controllers/guess.controller.ts